nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 touch ${prefix}.txt
 ```

+Ideally, the stub block should reproduce as much as possible the number of, and filenames structure, of the files expected as output.

 #### Stub gzip files must use echo and pipe

 Stub files that should be output as gzip compressed, MUST use the syntax in the following example: